Emergent topological phases in an extended Su-Schrieffer-Heeger model with Rashba spin-orbit interaction, higher order hopping and domain wall: Introduction

-In this paper we have re-visited the SSH model and investigated certain aspects of an extended version of it with an objective to find new topological phases and how to manipulate those.
-The extended SSH model considered here contains i) Rashba spin-orbit interaction (RSOI), ii) modified inter-cell hopping and all possible NNNN hopping on the SSH chain which connects in-equivalent sub-lattices between `$i$'th and `$i\pm k$' unit cell with $k=1,2$.
-We have shown that for such cases, the winding number can be manipulated from $0 \rightarrow 1 \rightarrow 2$ for a single spinful SSH chain and find the criteria for these phases, mainly we show that there has to be certain relations between the imaginary part of hopping interactions which allows this.
-The winding number one indicates a case when only one spin sector is topological and other spin sector is non-topological.
-Next we consider coupling between few such extended SSH chains.
-By considering two and four such coupled chains we explicitly show that our scheme can generate topological phase characterized by arbitrary winding number marked by any integer from $0$ to $2\mathcal{N}$ where $\mathcal{N}$ is the number of coupled chains considered.
-Finally we extend our study to include a domain wall potential \cite{scollon2020persistence} and investigate the role of various parameters.
-Remarkably we find that the position of zero energy mid gap state can be controlled by varying certain parameters.
-We also extend the domain wall study for coupled SSH chains and end with a discussion and outlook. \\
+In this paper we propose an extended SSH (e-SSH) model to establish new topological phases and how to manipulate those.
+The e-SSH model considered here contains i) Rashba spin-orbit interaction (RSOI) of two kinds ii) modified inter-cell hopping and all possible NNNN hopping preserving chiral symmetry.
+The parameters are considered to be complex in general.
+The main motivation is to investigate the consequence of above parametric combinations and how it changes the topological phases.
+For example competition between two different kind of Rashba interactions and effect of imaginary hopping have not been investigated.
+To our surprise we find that inclusion of two kind of Rashba interaction causes a Dirac cone in conduction band which becomes asymmetric when imaginary hopping is present.
+We have shown that for such case, the winding number can be manipulated from $0 \rightarrow 1 \rightarrow 2$ for a single spinful SSH chain and we lay down the criteria for the same.
+This implies that the winding number for each spin-sector can be controlled independently.
+Next we analysis the case of $\mathcal{M}$ such e-SSH chains coupled in a particular way.
+It shows that one can generate topological phases characterized by arbitrary winding number ranging from $0$ to $2\mathcal{M}$.
+Finally we extend our study to include a domain wall potential \cite{scollon2020persistence} and interestingly e-SSH model allows us to control the position of mid gap zero energy (MGZE) state.
+We calculate inverse participation ratio (IPR) to examine the localization aspect of these zero energy states.